nerftd27/DataHolders/README.md

-Building a stack of differents data (int, char[10], double).
+Building a stack of differents data.
 Each element of stack can have severals(random count) pointers to next elements.
-Type of provided data and value also init by random.
+Type of provided data is user-type classes (IntHolder, CharArrayHolder, DoubleHolder).
+For each element it  init by random.